cloudmesh/cloudmesh-storage/README.md

 ### Configuration

-Set the 'azure-blob' section under 'storage' in `cloudmesh4.yaml` as follows.
+The `cloudmesh4.yaml` needs to be set as follows for the 'azure-blob' section under 'storage'.

 ```bash
   storage: